marcojakob/code.makery.ch/collections/library/javafx-8-tutorial-fr-part3.md

 ---

 <div class="alert alert-warning">
-  <i class="fa fa-language"></i> This page needs a French translation.
+  <i class="fa fa-language"></i> Part of this page needs a French translation.
 If you'd like to help out please read <a href="/library/how-to-contribute/" class="alert-link">how to contribute</a>.
 </div>

 ![Screenshot AddressApp Part 3](/assets/library/javafx-8-tutorial/part3/addressapp-part3.png)